Please note: Help to Buy Equity Loan will close to new applications on 31 October 2022.

 Frequently asked questions: Help To Buy Mortgage Advice

-Mortgage brokers will be a big help during this process.
-Not only will they compare banks and building society, a lot of brokers will also fill out the help to buy application for your as well, this is called a property information form.
-This needs to be filled out correctly before your help to buy agent will agree the help to buy loan.
+Mortgage brokers play a crucial role.
+They not only compare banks and building societies but also assist in completing the help to buy application, known as the property information form.
+This form must be accurately filled out before your help to buy agent approves the loan.

 What are the Disadvantages of the Government’s Help to Buy scheme?